SoftInstigate/restheart-website/docs/v5/upgrade-to-v5.md

 Once you build your plugin, just copy the jar file to the `/plugins` directory and RESTHeart will automatically add it at startup time.

-See some plugins examples at [restheart-examples](https://github.com/softInstigate/restheart-examples) repo.
+See some plugins examples at [plugins examples](https://github.com/SoftInstigate/restheart/tree/master/examples).

 ### License considerations